The decision to Give Counseling a Try

 People consult a mental health professional for many different reasons.
 And there are just as many different types of counselors, therapists, and psychologists to consult.
 When you invest in counseling, you are investing in yourself.
 It’s worth the time, forethought, and research to find the best counselor for you and your situation.

 Marci Payne, MA, LPC works with anxious and stressed adults and teens who want to love their lives and relationships again.
-She offers both online counseling and counseling at her office in Independence MO (near Blue Springs and Lee’s Summit MO).
+She offers both online counseling and counseling at her office in Lee’s Summit MO.
 Schedule a free 15-minute phone consult to determine if she is the best counselor for you.